Leonardo González (Costa Rican footballer)

-Leonardo González Arce (born November 21, 1980) is a Costa Rican ex professional footballer who played as a defender for Herediano.
+Leonardo González Arce (born November 21, 1980) is a Costa Rican former professional footballer who played as a defender.

 Career

 Club

-González made his professional debut for Herediano on September 24, 2000 against Puntarenas and scored his first league goal on August 4, 2002 against Carmelita.
+González made his professional debut for Herediano on September 24, 2000, against Puntarenas and scored his first league goal on August 4, 2002, against Carmelita.
 González was an important player for Herediano, appearing in 154 league matches and scoring 3 goals in nine years at the club.
 He stayed with the team until his transfer to Municipal Liberia, also known as Liberia Mia in early 2009.
 On July 2, 2009, it was announced that he was signed to Seattle Sounders FC of Major League Soccer.

 Upon signing González, Coach Sigi Schmid said, “It’s nice to have a naturally left-footed player.
 He can play left back, play center back in a pinch, and he can also play wide and run the whole line for us.
 He is an attacking left fullback with good size and athleticism.
 He’s very willing to get forward out of a defensive position and does a good job defensively.”

 González stayed with Seattle through the end of the 2015 MLS season.
 On December 22, 2015, González signed with Herediano, his original Costa Rican club.